EIA training programme - Understanding EIA: from screening to decision making

 Environmental Impact Assessment (EIA) is an important tool to inform decision-makers, regulators and stakeholders, about the possible environmental, social and economic costs of the proposed project.
 To be effective, it requires the active involvement of all concerned stakeholders.

 There is a genuine need to develop the capacity of the state-level regulators and state level expert appraisal Committee (SEAC) to screen and scope the EIA process, to conduct transparent public consultations and to evaluate the EIA reports, especially after the new EIA notification.
 At the same time, there is a need among CBO, NGOs, academicians, and environment managers to reviewand interpret EIA report, as they are technical in nature.

-Centre for Science and Environment recognises this need and has developed a hands-on five-day training programme aimed at giving practical exposure to participants on EIA with specific reference to coal based power plant, cement, pharmaceutical, mining and others. the participants shall have: After the programme, coal bas
+Centre for Science and Environment recognises this need and has developed a hands-on five-day training programme aimed at giving practical exposure to participants on EIA with specific reference to coal based power plant, cement, pharmaceutical, mining and others.
+After the programme, the participants shall have:

 Exposure to all aspects of EIA, from its theory to the practical – such as better understanding regarding

 What data is required, how this data should be collected and interpreted,and significance of the data